raspberrypilearning/clone-wars/en/step_7.md

 ![screenshot](images/invaders-hippo-collide.png)

+After you get hit, hippos start reappearing but the spaceship has still exploded!
+Let's make it possible for the spaceship reset itself after being hit.

-+ Let's make it possible for the spaceship to get hit more than once.
-Add a `forever`{:class="blockcontrol"} block around all of your code to make the process repeat, and a `wait`{:class="blockcontrol"} at the end to add a small pause before hippos begin appearing again.
++ Add a `forever`{:class="blockcontrol"} block around all of your code to make the process repeat, and a `wait`{:class="blockcontrol"} at the end to add a small pause before hippos begin appearing again.

 ```blocks
 when flag clicked